Overview of the Process

 - Support people (close friends, family, etc.), strongly recommended.

-The CIC can participate in refugee hearings, and may do so to challenge your credibility.
+The IRCC can participate in refugee hearings, and may do so to challenge your credibility.
 They will usually participate only by submitting written documents, but they will sometimes participate in the hearing.
 The CBSA will continue to participate in some hearings in order to argue that you should be excluded.

 In most cases the Member will probably give the decision orally at the end of the hearing.
 You will receive a written notice of the decision after the hearing.
 If the decision is not given at this time, you will receive it by mail, including the IRB’s reasons for the decision (if negative).
 This decision will either be: